ms0g/hasm/README.md

 # hasm
-Assembler for the machine language built for the virtual hardware platform from [From Nand to Tetris MOOC](https://www.coursera.org/learn/build-a-computer) course.
+Assembler for the machine language built for the virtual hardware platform from [From Nand to Tetris MOOC](https://www.coursera.org/learn/build-a-computer) on Coursera.

 The machine language is based on two 16-bit command types.
 The address instruction has the format 0xxxxxxxxxxxxxxx.
 This instruction causes the computer to load the 15-bit constant xxx...x into the A-register.
 The compute instruction has the format 111accccccdddjjj.
 The a and c-bits instruct the ALU which function to compute, the d-bits instruct where to store the ALU output, and the j-bits specify an optional jump condition.